-Your financial dashboard’s software ability to align with what matters to your organization is what ultimately will determine your success or failure.
+Your financial dashboard software should be able to align with what matters to your organization.
 And often, what matters to non-financial stakeholders is not accounting or financial data.

 It’s critical for you to be able to integrate non-financial metrics into your dashboards, such as workforce and operational data.
 That means bringing in data such as headcount, salaries, hire dates, units manufactured, hours worked, website visits, leads generated, and more.

 Having your accounting, workforce, and operational data all in one place enables you to report on the key performance indicators (KPIs) that matter most to your stakeholders.
 When it comes to KPI dashboards, here’s what to look for:

 - Ability to connect all your data.
 A financial dashboard solution should be able to create charts that combine your key accounting, workforce, and operational data, not just what’s in the general ledger.